|Mission status||Operational (extended)|

 Vytenis Buzas, the CEO and Co-Founder of NanoAvionics, stated that this propulsion technology will enable satellite constellations to perform high precision maneuverability, such as commercial Earth Observation (EO), high frequency and data throughput communication, accurate weather forecasting, swarm and formation flights, interplanetary missions and many other applications.
 There are currently no technical solutions available on the market to empower the firm's targeted range of smallsats with high performance propulsion systems that are low in cost and possess the required level of functionality and technological adaptability.

-Launch: The LitianicaSAT-2 nanosatellite was launched on June 23, 2017 (03:59 UTC) as a secondary payload on the PSLV-C38 vehicle in XL configuration of ISRO from SDSC (Satish Dhawan Space Center), India.
+The LitianicaSAT-2 nanosatellite was launched on June 23, 2017 (03:59 UTC) as a secondary payload on the PSLV-C38 vehicle in XL configuration of ISRO from SDSC (Satish Dhawan Space Center), India.
 The primary payload on this flight was CartoSat-2E (~712 kg), the sixth satellite in the Cartosat-2 series (total launch mass of ~955 kg).
 7) 8) 9)

 Orbit: Sun-synchronous near-circular orbit, altitude of 505 km, inclination = 97.44º, LTDN (Local Time on Descending Node) at 9:30 hours.

+30 Satellites (co-passengers) with a Total Mass of 243 kg.
 The 29 international customer nanosatellites were launched as part of the commercial arrangements between Antrix (Antrix Corporation Limited), a Government of India company under DOS (Department of Space) and the commercial arm of ISRO and the International customers.

 The Dutch company ISISpace (Innovative Solutions In Space) of Delft accommodated most of the secondary payloads aboard the multi-satellite launch (responsible for manifesting a total of 23 satellites on this particular launch).
 Engineers stowed the CubeSats in QuadPacks before shipping them to the Indian launch site.
 10)